Published: February 6, 2026

 Elections/Political Stability

 Jamaica is a constitutional parliamentary democracy.
 Its political system is stable, and the country has a history of peaceful transfers of power between the two political parties, the Jamaica Labour Party (JLP) and the People’s National Party (PNP).
-In September 2020 national elections, the JLP won 48 of the 63 seats in the House of Representatives.
-International and local election observers deemed the elections transparent, free, fair, and generally peaceful.
-Jamaica’s next general election is constitutionally due by September 2025.
+National elections were held in September 2025.
+The incumbent Prime Minister Andrew Holness won re-election for a rare third term.
+The JLP won at least 34 of the 63 seats in Parliament while the PNP won at least 28.
+Voter turnout was lower than most previous national elections at 38%.
+Elections are constitutionally due every five years.

 Protests & Demonstrations

 Protests and demonstrations can be unpredictable.
-Although protests and demonstrations are infrequent in Kingston, they do occur and on rare occasions become confrontational and escalate into violence.
-In these cases, the protest activities include roadblocks, throwing rocks, burning tires and vehicles, and some degree of physical violence between law enforcement and protesters.
-The U.S. Embassy and U.S. interests within the community are not immune to the effects of these protests, but are generally not direct targets.
+Although protests and demonstrations are infrequent in Kingston, they do occur.
+On rare occasions, protests can become confrontational and escalate into violence.
+Some cases have involved roadblocks, rock throwing, burning tires and vehicles, and possible physical violence between law enforcement and protesters.
+The U.S. Embassy and U.S. interests within the community are not immune to the effects of these protests but are generally not direct targets.

 Anti-U.S./Anti-Western Sentiment